 - feel less rushed when completing assignments or tasks for work or school

-- not feel stressed when you can’t get to everything on your to-do list
+- feel just fine if you can’t get to everything on your to-do list

 Having a type B personality doesn’t mean you never feel stressed.
 But you may